hullahalli/stampr_rtisan/README.md

 This repository contains the code to calculate STAMPR measurements from barcode frequency counts.
 If you have a question or are having trouble running the code, don't hesitate to email me at hullahalli[at]g.harvard.edu.

-Papers with code deposited in this repository include:
+Papers that have deposited code into this repository include:

 1) [The description of STAMPR](https://journals.asm.org/doi/10.1128/mSystems.00887-21)
 2) [Population dynamics of E. coli systemic infection](https://elifesciences.org/articles/70910)